 Priority debt items

 This is the output of the technical debt prioritization process, or, in other words, the items that should be remediated first.
-CODA follows the PAID (Plan, Address, Ignore, Delay) methodology to prioritize items.
+Fixr follows the PAID (Plan, Address, Ignore, Delay) methodology to prioritize items.
 Items that could cause a high impact (high severity) and are the most likely to realize this business impact (high probability) are the ones that should be remediated immediately (address).
 The table below illustrates the prioritization methodology:

 Name | Severity | Probability |